simon-an/angular-ts-basic-training/slides/angular/chapter10.md

 </details>

-- Add the Register from to the UserLandingPage
+- Add the RegisterFrom to the HomeLandingPage

 ```html
   <div body><cool-register-form></cool-register-form></div>